-Déline is located on the north shore of Keith Arm on GBL at 65'10'N latitude and 123'25'W longitude.
+Déline is located on the north shore of Keith Arm on GBL at 65'10'N latitude and 123'25'W longitude and is the only community within the Sahtu Biosphere Reserve.
 The community is 544 km northwest of Yellowknife.
-It has a population of about 565 (NWT Bureau of Statistics, 2010), over 90% of whom are Sahtugot'ine Dene.
+In 2010 it had a population of about 565 (NWT Bureau of Statistics, 2010), over 90% of whom are Sahtuto'ine Dene.
 Languages spoken include North Slavey and English.
-The community is accessible by air from Norman Wells and Yellowknife year-round and by winter road to Tulita and the Mackenzie Highway network.
+The community is accessible by air from Norman Wells and Yellowknife year-round, by winter road to Tulita and the Mackenzie Highway network and during the open water season by boat via the Great Bear River.

-Déline officially changed its name from Fort Franklin in 1993.
+Délįnę officially changed its name from Fort Franklin in 1993.
 Fort Franklin was named for Sir John Franklin who used the area as his base for exploration in the 1820s.
 During that time the Hudson Bay Company re-opened its store to supply Franklin's expeditions.
 It wasn't until the 1920s when pitchblende was discovered at Port Radium and oil at Norman Wells that the settlement began to take shape.
-Great Bear Lake and Great Bear River became important trade routes.
-In the 1940s-1950s the Roman Catholic Mission, Federal Day School and Hudson Bay Company post marked a flurry of construction and the development of a semi-permanent settlement.
+Great Bear Lake and the Great Bear River became increasingly important transportation routes.
+In the 1940s-1950s the Roman Catholic Mission, Federal Day School and Hudson Bay Company post were established and catalyzed a semi-permanent settlement.

-Now a year-round settlement, Déline is committed to preserving the traditional lifestyle.
-The economy is based on hunting, trapping and fishing.
-Tourism, oil and gas services, local services and arts and crafts provide a wage economy.
+Now a year-round settlement, Dél_lne is committed to developing a modern economy in the context of preserving its traditional lifestyle, culture and values.
+Hunting, trapping, fishing, tourism, oil and gas and mineral exploration support services, local services and arts and crafts provide the basis of its current economy.